intechstudio/grid-documentation/docs/wiki/actions/element-settings/button-mode.md

 - and so on..

 :::tip Good practice
-It's useful to put Mode-type Blocks under the Init Event of the given Control Element.
+It's useful to put Mode-type Blocks under the Setup Event of the given Control Element.
 This way the Control Element will behave exactly as you'd want after booting up and this will also save you some characters on the Control Element Event itself for more important stuff.
 :::
 </TabItem>
 <TabItem value="Reference Manual Entry" label="Reference Manual Entry">